iterorganization/imas-python/docs/source/cli.rst

 Once you have one or more output files from ``imaspy analyze-db``, you can process these files with ``imaspy process-db-analysis``.
 This will:

-1. Load all analysis results from the provided files, and compare this againts the available fields in :ref:`The default Data Dictionary version` (which can be tuned by explicitly setting the ``IMAS_VERSION`` environment variable).
+1. Load all analysis results from the provided files, and compare this against the available fields in :ref:`The default Data Dictionary version` (which can be tuned by explicitly setting the ``IMAS_VERSION`` environment variable).
 2. These results are summarized in a table, showing per IDS:

-    - The amount of data fields [#data_fields]_ that were filled in *any* of the analyzed data entries.
+    - The number of data fields [#data_fields]_ that were filled in *any* of the analyzed data entries.
-    - The total amount of data fields [#data_fields]_ that the Data Dictionary defines for this IDS.
+    - The total number of data fields [#data_fields]_ that the Data Dictionary defines for this IDS.
     - The percentage of fields filled.